 - Men diagnosed with prostate cancer by a CSP health care provider may be able to enroll in the NYS Medicaid Cancer Treatment Program (the CSP does not pay for prostate cancer screening or diagnostic services).

 Who do I call to be connected to a CSP program in my area?

-To find the CSP nearest you providing breast, cervical and colorectal cancer screening, diagnostic services and referral to treatment and support, call 1-866-442-CANCER (2262).
-The call is free and operators are available 24 hours a day, 7 days a week to connect you to a Cancer Services Program near you.
+To find the CSP nearest you for breast, cervical and colorectal cancer screening, diagnostic services and referral to treatment and support, call 1-866-442-CANCER (2262).
+The call is free and operators take calls 24 hours a day, 7 days a week to connect you to a Cancer Services Program near you.
 Hablamos español.
-Translation services for other languages are available as well.
+They also have translation services for other languages.